For the 2015-2016 academic year, the Knights of Columbus awarded 651 scholarships totaling more than $1.93 million.

 Most recipients are the children of Knights or Knights working toward bachelor’s degrees at Catholic colleges and Catholic universities in the United States, Canada, Mexico, Puerto Rico and the Philippines.

-Twelve Fourth Degree Pro Deo and Pro Patria Scholarships are reserved for freshmen entering the The Catholic University of America in Washington, D.C., and are administered by the university’s Office of Admissions and Financial Aid.
+Fourth Degree Pro Deo and Pro Patria Scholarships are also reserved for freshmen entering The Catholic University of America in Washington, D.C., and are administered by the university’s Office of Student Financial Assistance.

 Other Scholarship Programs